dirkgermany/LILA/README.md

 7. **Monitoring**: You have the option to observe your applications via SQL or by the API
 3. **Parallel Execution**: Designed for high-performance Oracle environments
 4. **Data Integrity**: Uses autonomous transactions to guarantee log persistence regardless of the main transaction's outcome
-5. **Smart Context Capture**: Automatically records ERR_STACK, ERR_BACKTRACE, and ERR_CALLSTACK based on the configured log level, providing deep insights for error analysis without manual overhead
+5. **Smart Context Capture**: Automatically records ERR_STACK,  ERR_BACKTRACE, and ERR_CALLSTACK based on log level—deep insights with zero manual effort.
 8. **Optional self-cleaning**: Automatically purges expired logs per application during session start—no background jobs or schedulers required
-6. **Version Compatibility**: Fully tested on the latest Oracle AI Database 26ai (2026)
+7. **Version Compatibility**: Fully tested on the latest Oracle AI Database 26ai (2026)
-7. **Small Footprint**: Under 700 lines of logical PL/SQL code.
+8. **Small Footprint**: Under 700 lines of logical PL/SQL code.
 Easy to audit, fast to compile, and zero bloat

 ## Fast integration
 * Setting up LILA means creating a sequence and a package (refer [documentation file "setup.md"](docs/setup.md))